Social Work as a Calling: Turn Your Compassion Into a Career

 Why Study Social Work?

-Studying social work in college equips you with the necessary knowledge and skills to become a competent and effective social worker.
+Studying social work in college equips you with the necessary knowledge and skills to make a difference by becoming a competent and effective social worker.
 A bachelor’s degree in social work (BSW) is typically the minimum requirement to start a career in social work.
 However, many positions, particularly in clinical settings, require a master’s degree in social work (MSW).

 The Need for Black Social Workers

-The need for Black social workers is crucial, as social workers play a vital role in addressing their community’s unique challenges at individual and policy levels.
-Black social workers can further offer culturally sensitive approaches, build trust, and provide a sense of understanding and relatability that can be especially meaningful to Black clients.
+The need for Black social workers is crucial, as all social workers play a vital role in addressing their community’s unique challenges at individual and policy levels.
+Black social workers can offer culturally competent approaches, build trust, and provide a sense of understanding and relatability that can be especially meaningful to Black clients.

 Social work professionals of color can serve as role models and advocates in a system that often lacks representation of Black professionals.
-The results of a 2019 survey released by the Fitzhugh Mullan Institute for Health Workforce Equity at George Washington University found that more than 22% of new social workers are Black.
-But equity is still a far way off.
-Having more Black social workers can lead to more inclusive and effective services and help challenge and change systemic biases in the social work field..
+A 2019 survey released by George Washington University found that 22% of new social workers are Black, a higher percentage than other mental health professions, but demonstrating that equity is still a far way off.
+Having more Black social workers can lead to more inclusive and effective services and help challenge and change systemic biases in the social work field.

 Career Opportunities for Social Workers

-The field of social work is diverse in its opportunities.
-Social workers can be found in hospitals, helping people cope with chronic illness.
-They also provide therapy and help prevent students from dropping out of school.
-They can also be found in prisons, helping inmates re-enter communities, and providing rehabilitative support in drug and alcohol centers.
+The field of social work offers diverse opportunities.
+Social workers can work in hospitals, helping people cope with chronic illness or traumatic accidents.
+They also provide therapy and help prevent students from dropping out of school, work in the foster system, and in various capacities in public health.
+They may work in prisons, helping inmates re-enter communities, and in rehabilitative support.
+These are only a few areas that social workers commonly work in, and there are many opportunities for various specializations.

 Clark Atlanta University

 A survey conducted in 2018 found that nearly 35% of students with a master’s degree in social work move into roles that support children and families.
-Sightly more than 25% choose to help individuals with mental health issues.
-Others still go on to pursue public health and policymaking positions in health departments.
-As a social worker, you’ll be able to promote change in the ways that are most important and motivating for you and your community.
+Slightly more than 25% choose to help individuals with mental health issues.
+Others still pursue public health and policymaking positions in health departments.
+As a social worker, you can promote change in the most critical and motivating ways for you and your community.

 Want to learn more about this possible career path and college major?
 Have questions about which UNCF colleges and universities offer social work programs?
 Looking for help with financing this degree?